banelemasuku270-tech/IT-support-portfolio/README.md

 ---

-#### 📸 User Group Membership (Member Of Tab)
+#### 📸 Adding User to Security Group
-Verified that users are assigned to the correct security groups for access control and permissions management.
+Assigned a user account to the appropriate security group to manage access through group-based permissions.

 ![User Membership](ad-add-user-to-group.png)

 ---

-#### 📸 Security Group Membership
+#### 📸 Verifying Group Membership (Member Of Tab)
-Confirmed that users are correctly assigned to security groups with appropriate permissions.
+Confirmed that the user is successfully added to the correct security group using the "Member Of" tab in Active Directory.

 ![Group Members](ad-user-group.png)

+---

-#### 📸 Creating a Shared Folder on Local Drive (c)
+#### 📸 Creating a Shared Folder (C: Drive)
-Applying permissions through group-based access control on shared resources.
+Created a shared folder on the local drive to store and manage organizational files.

 ![Shared Folder](ad-add-group.png)

+---

-#### 📸 NTFS Folder Permissions
+#### 📸 Assigning NTFS Permissions
-Configured file system (NTFS) permissions by assigning the security group to a shared folder.
+Configured NTFS permissions by assigning the security group to the shared folder, ensuring controlled access based on group membership.

 ![NTFS Permissions](ad-HR-document.png)